 There is a bag limit of two brown trout per day although, as always, catch and release is encouraged.

 The following footage, originally on VHS, is taken from a video made by DAA members a few years ago.
 In it, David Grove gives tips on how to catch our brownies.
-Please note that the river is no longer stocked as mentioned.
+The river holds a mixture of both wild and stocked trout.

 Much more information on trout is available from The Wild Trout Trust, a worthy organisation that we would encourage all to join.
 Click on their logo to visit their website.